Please note that Tapas no longer supports Internet Explorer.

 It was clear that there was no point in arguing.

 He stretched out a hand to pull the plates closer, resolutely dumping his collection of cherry tomatoes onto the opposite plate, while scooping up the pile of olives.
+He slid the plates back to their proper position and resumed eating calmly.
+Kaden blinked, once, then twice before lowering his head to eat up the ripe tomatoes.

-He couldn't stop the disobedient quirk of his lips, and the slight curve of his eyes.
+He couldn't stop the disobedient quirk of his lips and the slight curve of his eyes.

 They ate quickly, though peacefully.
 It was a strange experience to witness, both hero and villain, sitting at the same table.